 How you can floss with a Waterpik

 - Fill the water tank with clean water.
-You are able to add mouthwash for an antibacterial extra.
+You can add mouthwash for an antibacterial extra.
 Nevertheless, this is not necessary.

 - Insert the tip on the water flosser.
 Press to transmit water through the flosser to be ensure that there is sufficient jetting pressure to blast food debris out of crevices.
 Be sure to adjust the pressure to what you are comfortable with.